apache/beam/playground/get_your_code.md

 #### 1. Put the file to a directory

-Snippets for the Playground Catalog are automatically picked from predefined directories:
+Snippets for the Playground Catalog are automatically picked from these predefined directories:

+- `/examples`
 - `/learning/katas`
-- `/examples`
 - `/sdks`

 by the `playground_examples_ci.yml` workflow after merging a PR.